Yandex Cloud

 • $HOME\AppData\Roaming\postgresql for Windows.

-Connecting without an SSL certificate is only supported for non-public hosts.
-If this is the case, internal cloud network traffic will not be encrypted when connecting to a database.
+Connections without an SSL certificate are only supported for hosts that are not publicly accessible.
+In this case, internal cloud network traffic will not be encrypted during database connections.

-You can connect to a cluster using both regular host FQDNs (you can send a comma-separated list consisting of several such FQDNs) and special FQDNs.
-The examples use a special FQDN of the current master host.
+You can connect to a cluster using either regular host FQDNs, including a comma-separated list of several FQDNs, or special FQDNs.
+In our examples, we use the special FQDN pointing to the current master host.

 To see code examples with the host FQDN filled in, open the cluster page in the management console and click Connect.